polkadot-developers/substrate-developer-hub.github.io/docs/index.md

    touching the block-authoring logic since it is directed through runtime logic.
 If this is sufficient, then the existing Substrate binary can be used for block authoring and syncing; the [Substrate Developer Hub Node Template](https://github.com/substrate-developer-hub/substrate-node-template) is a helpful starting point for projects with such needs.
-If the block authoring logic needs to be modified, then a new block-authoring binary must be built as a separate project and used by validators.
-This is how the [Polkadot](https://github.com/paritytech/polkadot/) relay chain is built and should suffice for almost all needs in the near future.
 For a tutorial on this, see [Create Your First Substrate Chain](tutorials/create-your-first-substrate-chain/index.md).

 3. **With Substrate Core**: The entire FRAME system can be ignored, and the runtime can be designed and implemented from